 The foundation of analyzing complex intercellular responses is to map ligand-receptor pairs.
 With recent advances of single cell RNA (scRNA) sequencing technology, and easy availability of scRNA data, several methods have been proposed to infer cell-cell communication by analyzing ligand-receptor pairs and their expressions in cell-pairs.
 However, these methods consider only ligand-receptor pairs to infer the communication, thereby missing information from the known portion of pathways that are upstream to ligand and downstream from receptor.
-In this paper, we present a novel framework, called rCom, that infers cell-cell interactions by considering the portions of pathways that are directly associated with ligand and receptors.
+In this paper, we present a novel framework, called rCom, that infers cell-cell interactions by considering portions of pathways that are directly associated with ligand and receptors.
 Pathway databases like KEGG have limited annotation on ligand-receptor pairs.
 Therefore, the rCom framework combines knowledge from multiple biological databases such as (i) transcription factor-target database, (ii) ligand-receptor database and (iii) gene signaling pathway databases.
-The rCom framework extracts information by combining of these databases and form multiple communication route pairs: the communication ligand routes and communication receptor routes.
-A novel algorithm and a heuristic rule are used to score each route pairs between each cell groups.
-Finally, permutation test is used to find the significant route pairs between each two cell groups.
+The rCom framework extracts information by combining these databases and form multiple communication route pairs: the communication ligand routes and communication receptor routes.
+A novel algorithm and a heuristic rule are used to score each route pair between cell groups.
+Finally, permutation test is used to find the significant route pairs between two cell groups.
 A route based inter cell type regulatory network is generated based on the significant routes.

-We demonstrate how rCom can be used to inference the inter cell type communications on two independent bone marrow datasets.
-Our literature survey revealed that all the identified ligand-receptor pairs are related to cell types in bone marrow, but the discovered communication among cell types merit wet-lab experiments for validation.
+We demonstrate how rCom can be used to infer inter cell type communications on two independent bone marrow datasets.
+While our literature survey revealed that all the identified ligand-receptor pairs are related to cell types in bone marrow, the results merit wet-lab experiments for validation.

 KEYWORDS